 Taiwan Stocks Sink After Ruling Party’s Local Elections Defeat

-(Bloomberg) -- Taiwan stocks dropped on Monday after the ruling party DPP suffered a resounding defeat in an island-wide local elections and amid a broader selloff in Asia.
+(Bloomberg) -- Taiwan stocks dropped on Monday, weighed by ruling party DPP’s resounding defeat in local elections and amid a broader selloff across Asia.

 Most Read from Bloomberg